Chüechlihus

 The house, which now houses the Chüechlihus regional museum, was built around 1526 and is therefore the oldest largely original wooden building in the region.

-With its steep roof, the protruding log brackets and the mighty façade structured by irregular rows of windows, the house is a solitaire in the typical house landscape of the upper Emmental, of whose origins very little is known.
+With its steep roof, the protruding block brackets and the mighty façade structured by irregular rows of windows, the house is a solitaire in the typical house landscape of the upper Emmental, and very little is known about its origins.

-Today, the special atmosphere of this historic house fascinates visitors from all over the world.
+Today, the special atmosphere of this historic building fascinates visitors from all over the world.